JMencius/Arrow/longbow_testing/scripts/README.md

 # Data
 Please download the 66 groups of test data we shared through ScienceDB link to the `../data` directory and decompress it before running the following pipeline.

+You can follow the instruction in [here](../../ScienceDB/README.md) to download the data we shared.
 ```bash
 mkdir -p ../data;
 cd ../data;